Apple set to roll out the iPhone 15. Here's what to expect.

 The pricing for iPhone 15 models could be roughly $100 higher than those of Apple's previous smartphone lines.

-That would be the first time in years that Apple has raised its iPhone prices, analysts at Wedbush Securities said in a report on Thursday.
+That would be the first time in years that Apple has raised its iPhone prices in the U.S., analysts at Wedbush Securities said in a report on Thursday.
 If so, a standard 6.1-inch iPhone 15 with 128 gigabytes of storage could start at $899, while the 6.7-inch iPhone 15 Plus could start at $999.

 However, consumers could pay less for the iPhone 15 by taking advantage of "massive" discounts from major U.S. phone carriers in the coming months, according to the investment firm.